shubhamaryal/password-manager-mongo/README.md

-# Password Manager - React & Tailwind CSS
+# Password Manager - MERN

-A simple and secure password manager built with React and Tailwind CSS, storing data locally in the browser's localStorage.
+A simple and secure password manager built with MERN.

 ## Features